 Omar Imady is an international novelist, scholar, and poet.
 He was born in Damascus to an American mother and Syrian father, and grew up in a world of constant, vibrant contrasts.
 He has lived in America, the Middle East, and now resides between Scotland and Essex, in the company of his cat, Sabrina.
 He loves to walk in remote and unexplored places, traveling by trains and boats (he does everything he can to avoid planes), and is addicted to genealogy research.

 His career has been as eclectic as the places in which he has lived.
 After working at the United Nations Development Programme, Omar became the Academic Dean of the New York Institute of Technology in Jordan.
-From there, he joined the Centre for Syrian Studies at the University of St Andrews as Senior Research Fellow, Deputy Director of the Centre, and Managing Editor of the Centre’s journal, Syria Studies.
-In the summer of 2021, Omar will leave his position at the University of St Andrews (though he will remain a Senior Fellow of the Centre), focusing instead on becoming a full time author, a dream to which he is finally ready to dedicate himself entirely.
+From there, he joined the Centre for Syrian Studies at the University of St Andrews as Senior Fellow, Deputy Director of the Centre, and Managing Editor of the Centre’s journal, Syria Studies.
+In the spring of 2021, Omar will leave his position at the University of St Andrews (though he will remain a Fellow of the Centre), focusing instead on becoming a full-time author, a dream to which he is finally ready to dedicate himself entirely.
 Omar writes daily as he listens to music and overdoses on coffee (made using only glass) - for a glimpse of his random thoughts and plans, see his online calendar.

 Alongside his professional career, Omar is a life-long disciple of Bashir al-Bani, a Damascene Sufi spiritual master, and has published a collection of his teacher’s stories, When You’re Shoved from the Right Look to the Left, a beautiful mix of the profound and the humorous.